HewlettPackard/python-ilorest-library-old/README.rst

 Logout the created session
 ~~~~~~~~~~~~~~~~~~~~~~~~~
- Make sure you logout every session you create as it will remain alive until it timesout.
+ Make sure you logout every session you create as it will remain alive until it times out.

 .. code-block:: python